gabbyvaillant/downscaling/README.md

 # Deep Learning-Based Downscaling of Low-Resolution Weather Forecast Data for New York City 🌧️

 ## Overview
-This repository hosts the code for utilizing [**dl4ds**](https://github.com/carlos-gg/dl4ds), an open-source deep learning library designed for climate downscaling, to process forecast model outputs.
-The project aims to employ deep learning techniques to improve the resolution of weather forecast data, enhancing its accuracy and usability for precise locations.
+Welcome to the downscaling repository!
+This repository uses [**dl4ds**](https://github.com/carlos-gg/dl4ds), an open-source deep learning library designed for climate downscaling, to process forecast model outputs.
+Our goal is to use deep learning techniques to improve the spatial and temporal resolution of weather forecast data, enhancing its accuracy and usability.

 ## Data 📊
 High-Resolution Data: Ground truth data for model training is sourced from the urbanized Weather Research and Forecasting (uWRF) model, developed by collaborators at the University at Albany.
 This dataset provides 3 km resolution and 3-hourly temporal granularity.